unik-name/docs.unikname.network/docs/uns-use-the-network/sdk.md

 - create <uns/> wallets
 - ...

-For the full list of available features, please look at [ark documentation](https://arkdoc-23.docs.uns.network/sdk/cryptography/usage.html).
+For the full list of other available features of `crypto` package, please look at [Ark documentation](https://docs.ark.io/cryptography/).

 <uns/> specific features are not documented yet.
-Feel free to explore and [contribute](https://github.com/unik-name/docs.uns.network) 😊
+Feel free to explore and [contribute](https://github.com/unik-name/docs.uns.network) 😊.